Australian Taxation Office: History

 During the colonial period of the 1800s, a number of landholders had secured large tracts of arable land in Australia.
 After the states federated in 1901 to form the Commonwealth of Australia, the Commonwealth's main source of revenue was derived from indirect customs and the excise on duties on locally manufactured and imported goods.
 The Labor Andrew Fisher government was elected at the 1910 federal election and was concerned about large swathes of the country being under-utilised.
 The government introduced the first federal tax laws – the Bank Notes Tax Act 1910, the Land Tax Act 1910 and the Land Tax Assessment Act 1910 – to break up the large estates.

 George McKay was appointed the first Commissioner of Land Taxation on 11 November 1910.
 The first tax return forms were issued on 10 January 1911 so that landholders could be assessed for their land tax liabilities.
 The tax was not popular, but a High Court of Australia challenge to the land tax found the law to be constitutional.
 The associated land valuations were contentious with more than 1,800 appeals and objections received by the middle of 1913.

 In his first year, commissioner McKay had underneath him 105 tax officers, assessed approximately 15,000 land tax returns and collected £1.3 million to £1.4 million.
 Over the next decade, the government introduced several new taxes, mainly to cope with the massive cost of Australia's collecting revenue to fund participation in World War I. By the end of the decade, the department employed 1,565 people and collected approximately £10.45 million in taxes.

 According to its 2013–14 Annual Plan, the ATO employs an average of 22,022 people.
 In the 2012–13 financial year, the ATO collected revenues totalling $313.082 billion in individual income tax, company income tax, goods and services (GST) tax, excise and others.

 Former employee Richard Boyle has alleged that there was a culture within the ATO to increase the use of garnishee notices, which allow the ATO to access funds in the bank accounts of taxpayers.
 This was investigated by the Inspector-General of taxation, Ali Noroozi.
 Noroozi's findings included concerns that small businesses were not given enough time to react to a garnishee notice before having their funds seized.
-The ATO was criticized for attempting to suppress Boyle's revelations with a non-disclosure agreement and accusing him of 66 offences related to breach of privacy.
+The ATO was criticised for attempting to suppress Boyle's revelations with a non-disclosure agreement and accusing him of 66 offences related to breach of privacy.

 The ATO was the first Australian Government agency to introduce a virtual assistant using artificial intelligence on its website (see Artificial intelligence in government).

 Commissioner

-Chris Jordan was appointed Commissioner of Taxation and Registrar of the Australian Business Register on 1 January 2013.
+Rob Heferen was appointed Commissioner of Taxation and Registrar of the Australian Business Register on 1 March 2024.

-The Australian Taxation Office has been headed by twelve Commissioners of Taxation:
+The Australian Taxation Office has been headed by thirteen Commissioners of Taxation: